mcfrith/dnarrange/README.md

 Like this:

-    rearranged-sequence-clumps case.maf : control1.maf control2.maf > groups.maf
+    dnarrange case.maf : control1.maf control2.maf > groups.maf

 The input files may be gzipped (`.gz`).

 It's OK to not use "control" files, or use them in a separate step:

-    rearranged-sequence-clumps case.maf > groups0.maf
+    dnarrange case.maf > groups0.maf
-    rearranged-sequence-clumps groups0.maf : control1.maf control2.maf > groups.maf
+    dnarrange groups0.maf : control1.maf control2.maf > groups.maf

-It's OK to use more than one "case" file: `rearranged-sequence-clumps` will only output groups that include reads from all case files.
+It's OK to use more than one "case" file: `dnarrange` will only output groups that include reads from all case files.

-`rearranged-sequence-clumps` tries to flip the reads' strands so all the reads in a clump are on the same strand.
+`dnarrange` tries to flip the reads' strands so all the reads in a group are on the same strand.
 A `-` at the end of a read name indicates that it's flipped, `+` unflipped.

 ### Step 3: Draw pictures of the groups